pimpbot9000/4-ratikka-service/README.md

 ```
 npm run dev
 ```
-the service starts in developer mode which restarts every time you bang CTRL+S on some of your files.
+the service starts in developer mode which restarts the server every time you bang CTRL+S when coding like crazy.

 There are three resources at the service, since there are three tram stops in Munkkiniemi.
 ```